 Google has been peddling its own-brand Pixel smartphones since 2016, so it knows a thing or two about creating top-notch Android smartphones.
 Its latest flagship, the hotly-anticipated Google Pixel 5, is due to launch in autumn and is said to feature a 'radical design'.
 Curious to know more about Google's next-gen iPhone rival?
 Here's everything we know about the Google Pixel 5, from its price to the features it will offer.

-First things first, Google hasn't officially announced the Pixel 5 yet, but the rumours, leaks and gossip surrounding its existence speak volumes.
-What we do know is that a new phone will succeed last year's Google Pixel 4, the company's best smartphone yet, which picked up a healthy four stars in our review.
+Google has officially confirmed the existence of the Pixel 5 but that's about it.
+Luckily, the many rumours, leaks and gossip surrounding the handset speak volumes.
+So far, we know that the Pixel 5 will succeed last year's Google Pixel 4, the company's best smartphone yet, which picked up a healthy four stars in our review.